a multi-disciplinary practice which specialises in space, object and knowledge production and publishing

 MANIFESTO

-The need for a pseudonym emerges when one looks in a mirror and sees someone else, someone familiar but curiously unfamiliar, someone overwhelmed with an idea, a story, a vision of the world.
-A pseudonym is an alternative name, a pen name, a stage name, any kind of name that one uses to, in some way, separate their creative persona from their primary self or explore an alternative urge.
-The use of a pseudonym uncompromisingly affirms the primary self, but also acknowledges a willingness to accept another set of rules or abandon rules altogether.
-It is then possible, after a period of exploration, for an alternative and primary self to merge, or to continue to coexist as separate entities.
-Mylo Mark is decontextualized version of its primary self, a motivation, a set of narratives, a call for ideas to be explored, stories to be told, views of the world to be exposed.
+The need for a name emerges when one looks in a mirror and sees someone else, someone familiar but curiously unfamiliar, someone overwhelmed with an idea, a story, a vision of the world.
+A name can be a given name, an alternative name, a pen name, a stage name, any kind of name that one uses to, in some way, demarcate a space.
+The use of a name uncompromisingly affirms the entity it is attributed to, but also acknowledges a willingness to accept a set of rules or abandon rules altogether.
+It is then possible, after a period of exploration, for names to change, evolve, or have their own life detached from its origin.
+Mylomark is a set of narratives, a call for ideas to be explored and stories to be told.

 manifesto